Slovakization: The current Slovak-Hungarian political standpoint on the expulsions

 In 2002 before Slovakia and Hungary joined the European Union in 2004, Hungarian politician Viktor Orbán demanded the repeal of the Beneš decrees, but the European Parliament asserted that "the decrees did not constitute an insurmountable obstacle to accession."
 Slovak politician Monika Beňová-Flašiková accused the Hungarian politicians for pushing "revanchist" policies which could destabilize Europe.
 Later on the Hungarian members of the Slovak parliament requested for compensation and for a symbolic apology to the victims of the expulsions.
 As an answer, the Slovak government adopted a resolution in September 2007 which declared that the Beneš decrees are inalterable.

 During Socialism

 Czechoslovakia (being a Socialist country at that time) financed the following purely Hungarian institutions for the Hungarians in Czechoslovakia as of early 1989: 386 kindergartens, 131 elementary schools, 98 secondary schools, 2 theaters, 1 special Hungarian language publishing house (6 publishing houses also publishing Hungarian literature) and 24 newspapers and journals.

 The first Hungarian-language university in Slovakia was opened only in 2004 – the Selye János University.

 According to The Minorities at Risk Project:

 Since the independence of Slovakia

 Hungarian minority parties

 The Party of the Hungarian Coalition (SMK) and Most–Híd are the major Hungarian minority parties in Slovak politics.
 Since 1993 a Hungarian minority party has always been a member of the parliament.
 As of 2012, a Hungarian minority party spent 10 out of 19 years in government.

+These parties are fighting for minority rights in Slovakia, such as the right to dual citizenship, which is granted by Hungary but not by the Slovak state, who have passed a law expecting others states to let Slovaks living abroad to retain their Slovak citizenship.